 How often should the puppy be fed?
 According to an article from Hill’s Science Diet, “four feedings a day are recommended for ages six to twelve weeks.
 It’s also a good idea to start puppies with moistened food to help them chew.”
 Once they hit 12 weeks, you can drop it down to 3 and then eventually two times around 6 months of age.

-Here at Graceful Goldens, I moisten the food two times a day and offer dry kibble the other 2.
+Here at Graceful Goldens, I moisten the puppy’s food two times a day and offer dry kibble with supervised access to water during the mealtime the other 2.
 In the morning, I add hot water to the puppy food at a 3 to 1 ratio.
 (3 parts water to 1 part food) I let that sit for about 10-15 minutes then serve.
 The puppies lap the water and then eat the food at their leisure.
-At lunch time, I provide dry kibble.
-For dinner, I do the exact same thing and then leave dry kibble out again around 8-9 pm.
-I do not let the puppies have water in their puppy area.
+At lunch time, I provide dry kibble and access to water during the mealtime.
+For dinner, I moisten the food once again and on the last meal of the day, I leave dry kibble with supervised access to water.
+I do not let the puppies have water in their puppy area unsupervised.
 I provide fresh water outside when I take them to potty.
 I do this because of the Golden Retriever’s tendency to play in the water and knocking it over / splashing things can really make a huge mess.
-I know it sounds like a lot of fun, but I am so over that! 🙂 I recommend starting off feeding them 1/2 cup food to 1 1/2 cups hot water and increase as. needed.
+I know it sounds like a lot of fun, but I am so over that! 🙂 I recommend starting off feeding them 1/2 cup food to 1 1/2 cups hot water and increase as needed.
 I feed the pups Science Diet Large Breed Puppy in the Lamb and Rice flavor.
 You can have your pet food delivered directly to your door on an autoship to make things easier on yourself.
 I try to keep up with the different big box stores and stock up when there is a sale.
 For your convenience, I have linked them here.
 Chewy, Petco, Pet Supplies Plus, Petsmart.

 Crate-Training